best latte machine

 Some espresso machines can brew 8 to 15 cups of coffee and prepare milk froth for your latte and cappuccino drinks, while others can prepare just 4 to 6 cups of coffee.

-When you window shop for an espresso machine to make espresso and milk-based coffee drinks, look for the ones with a milk frother.
+When you window shop for espresso machines to make espresso and milk-based coffee drinks, look for the ones with a milk frother.
 It’s an essential component of an all-around espresso machine as some machines are only good for making regular coffee.

 Check if the machine has a built-in steam wand with a decent pressure capability to ensure that the espresso machine can create good milk froth for your latte and cappuccino.
 Again, this will point back to the water tank capacity.
 Does the machine have just one or a special tank just for creating steam?